Avatar: The Way of Water Review: James Cameron’s New Adventure in Pandora Was Absolutely Worth the Wait

 best new movie

 Don’t bet against James Cameron.
 You’re going to hear these words a lot in the coming weeks as Avatar: The Way of Water soars to rare heights at the domestic and global box office.
 And maybe rightfully so as the acclaimed director responsible for smashing hit after smashing hit has poured over a decade into his second Avatar outing – one that comes 13 years after the original set the highest dollar total in cinema history.
-So while millions are set to pack theaters over the holiday season to watch the return to Pandora, how exactly does James Cameron expect to top an original that’s cemented into the record books?
+So while millions are set to pack theaters over the holiday season to watch the return to Pandora, how exactly does James Cameron (The Terminator, True Lies, Titanic) expect to top an original that’s cemented into the record books?

 How about by topping it in every visual and emotional manner.
 Not only does The Way of Water vastly improve on its original source material, it puts much of modern blockbuster filmmaking to shame.
 Every scene and visual spectacle in The Way of Water is drenched in care and precise love that feels rare in the era of CGI noise and choppy editing.
 And it’s all put together by a guy so entrenched in modern film history that he has all the clout to make it happen.